Compare Cheap Pet Insurance

 - Comparing Lifetime Pet Cover to Competitors

 Choosing the best policy for you and your pet will depend on your individual situation.
 There may be other cat or dog policies with better features available in the marketplace.
-You may want to read about other options in our article on Cheap Dog and Cat Insurance.
+You may want to read about other options in our article on the Best, Cheap Dog and Cat Insurance.

 Lifetime Pet Cover Review: Our Thoughts

 In our opinion, Lifetime Pet Cover can be a solid option for your dog or cat insurance, with strong customer reviews, coverage for pre-existing conditions, no upper age limits for acceptance, dental injury coverage and a range of coverage levels to suit different needs.
 However, Lifetime Pet Cover are not necessarily the cheapest in the market, especially for dogs, so those on a tight budget may need to look elsewhere for cheap pet insurance.

 To get a quote, you can either use our pet insurance partner Compare Cover to get quick quotes from a wide range of pet insurance companies including Lifetime Pet Cover, M&S, John Lewis, Pet Protect, Animal Friends, etc. or go direct to the Lifetime Pet Cover website.